Documentation Platform

 - for progressive disclosure of complex topics.

-- Inline code blocks for code snippets users can copy and paste directly into their terminal or code editor.
+- Inline code blocks for code snippets that users can copy and paste directly into their terminal or code editor.
 Example

 - for consistent styling and behavior between the documentation platform and the Shoreline product.